kieranknowles1/WebIntegrationAssignment/readme.md

 ### Web App
 While not written in TypeScript, the web app is checked by VS Code's TypeScript language server configured in `./app/jsconfig.json`.
 This allows for type checking through inferred types and JSDoc comments without depending on the TypeScript compiler.
-The only strict option enabled is `strictNullChecks` as the other options would be unwieldy to implement in JSDoc comments.
+Most strict checks are enabled, with the exception of `noImplicitAny` as it would be unwieldy to implement with JSDoc comments.

+Component properties are checked using PropTypes, TypeScript uses this to check that the properties are passed and are of the correct type.

 The app's code is lined using ESLint with the StandardJS ruleset.
 This is configured in `./app/.eslintrc.cjs`.